Stocks Fall as Bond Yields Flash a Recession Warning

 The debilitating effect of trade tensions also was visible in Chinese data, as value-added industrial production in the country grew 4.8% in July, significantly lower than the 6.3% increase in June and below expectations of 5.9% growth.

 Still, Asian stocks rallied on the tariff delay, with shares in Shanghai up 0.4% and Japan's Nikkei up 1%.
-Hong Kong's Hang Seng was up nearly 0.1% as the city continued to struggle with protests and violence.
+Hong Kong's Hang Seng added nearly 0.1% as the city continued to struggle with protests and violence.

 Caitlin Ostroff contributed to this article.